“”&noscript=1” />

 Itinerary

-Upon arrival in England, you make your way to Cheltenham in the County of Gloucestershire.
+Upon arrival at Heathrow Airport, make your own independent travel arrangements to Cheltenham in the County of Gloucestershire.
+For details, refer to your Vacation Preparation Handbook.
 This cultural capital of the fabled Cotswolds exudes an air of refinement, adorned with neatly tended green spaces and gracious Regency architecture dressed in ironwork, balconies, and verandahs.
 In the 18th century, aristocrats, including Jane Austen, flocked here with the same fervor with which they retreated to Bath—to “take the waters” of its many spas.
-You may arrive at your hotel at any time and spend the afternoon as you wish, perhaps warming up for your walking days with a stroll along the leafy promenade or browsing the fine-art collections of The Wilson Museum & Art Gallery.
-You meet your local Country Walkers representative this evening at 6:00 p.m. for an orientation meeting and welcome drink at the hotel.
-Dinner is on your own tonight at one of Cheltenham’s many fine restaurants.

 9.3 miles, moderate, 650-ft. elevation gain and loss